Commodities slump sends slow ripples through world economy

 But raw materials represent a small part of most firms' costs, so it is not surprising that some businesses, especially those in very competitive markets, are not getting carried away.

-An official at South Korea's largest food maker, CJ CheilJedang Corp (097950.KS), said it normally takes four to six months before a fall in agricultural futures prices passes through into the firm's product prices.
+An official at South Korea's largest food maker, CJ CheilJedang Corp, said it normally takes four to six months before a fall in agricultural futures prices passes through into the firm's product prices.

 OIL IS THE ONE TO WATCH